EryilmazDoguhan/FreeGPT/README.md

 # FreeGPT

-<b>FreeGPT is code does use GPT-3 Module for forb'dden zones school etc.</b>
+<b>FreeGPT is code does use GPT-3 Module for forbidden zones school etc.</b>